boJackAI/.github/README.md

-trust me, you wouldn't believe us if we tried
+trust me, you wouldn't believe us if we told you